 Founded in 2014 at the University of Chicago, the Civic Leadership Academy is a leadership development program for emerging and high-potential leaders in non-profit organizations and local government agencies within the City of Chicago and Cook County.
-Since the program’s inception, 300 fellows who represent nearly every civic space and every geographic corner in Chicago and Cook County have participated.
+Since the program’s inception, 330 fellows representing nearly every civic space and every geographic corner in Chicago and Cook County have participated.

-The Civic Leadership Academy meets every other Friday for six months from January to June.
-Additionally, the program includes a one-week global practicum at the end of February, and a monthly civic practitioner leadership series.
+The Civic Leadership Academy meets every other Friday from January to June.
+The program also includes a one-week global practicum at the end of February and a monthly civic practitioner leadership series.

 Provides Essential Leadership Knowledge and Skills